fish-shell/fish-shell/sphinx_doc_src/index.rst

 Example: ``echo Hello 2>output.stderr`` writes the standard error (file descriptor 2) of the target program to ``output.stderr``.

+.. [#] Also shortened as "I/O" or "IO".

 Piping
 ------

-The user can string together multiple commands into a so called pipeline.
+The user can string together multiple commands into a *pipeline*.
 This means that the standard output of one command will be read in as standard input into the next command.
 This is done by separating the commands by the pipe character '``|``'.
 For example

 ::